swissmanu/mse-paper-rxjs-debugger/content/paper.md

 ## Application of Results

-The results from the cognitive walkthrough and the usability tests were used to refine and complete the development of the RxJS RP debugger presented in Section [4](#sec:implementation).
+We applied the results from the cognitive walkthrough and the usability tests to refine and complete the development of the RxJS RP debugger presented in Section [4](#sec:implementation).
 E.g., both the POC and the prototype had an extra view for displaying life cycle events.
 We classified this concept during the walkthrough as prone to confuse the user, but did not change anything for the prototype yet.
 The usability tests with real subjects confirmed our suspicion though.
-Because of this, changed the UI for the final, current version.
-A second example of an improvement is how the debugger suggests operator log point: Subjects were unaware that suggested log points are available via the code action menu, even though this is an established UX pattern in vscode.
+Because of this, we changed the UI for the final, current version.
+A second example of an improvement is how the debugger suggests operator log points: The subjects were unaware that suggested log points were available via the code action menu, even though this is an established UX pattern in vscode.
 Therefore, we removed the suggestions from this menu and introduced the diamond-shaped indicator icon which is always visible.

 # Threats to Validity {#sec:threats_to_validity}